Office Hours: Fall 2022: Wednesdays, 1:30 - 2:45pm, and by appointment

 BA (Hons), Medieval and Modern History, King's College, University of London, 1989

-Cities, Saints and Communities in Early Medieval Europe, Studies in the Early Middle Ages, 46, edited with Scott DeGregorio (Brepols, in press).
+Cities, Saints and Communities in Early Medieval Europe, Studies in the Early Middle Ages, 46, edited with Scott DeGregorio (Brepols, 2020).
 408 pp. Link.

 Peaceful Kings.
 Peace, Power and the Early Medieval Political Imagination (Oxford University Press, 2011). xvii + 313 pp. Link